-The first step involves identifying the waste stream(s) generated at the site.
+The first step involves identifying the waste stream (s) generated at the site.
 A waste stream is any one type of waste generated by a company.
 It is possible to have two waste streams that are generated by completely different processes and/ or located in different areas.
 In order to properly identify the waste stream, it is important to know some of the definitions used by federal and state agencies.
-A waste, for example, is any solid, liquid, or contained gaseous material that is disposed of, burned, incinerated, or recycled.
+A waste, for example, is any solid, liquid, or contained gaseous material that is disposed of, burned, incinerated, or recycled (is it a waste if it's recycled).
 Waste can be a byproduct of a manufacturing process or a commercial product used by the business.